Reverse Mortgage Florida Condo Lenders

 COUNSELING CERTIFICATE

-Upon completion of the counseling session(s), the counseling agency issues a counseling
+Upon completion of the counseling session(s), the counseling agency issues a counseling certificate, as follows:

 The certificate must contain each of the following: